karshrao/VIView/README.txt

 * The Load Plots checkbox will plot the difference in voltage across the load and the corresponding current

 * Depending on the input the model may take ~minutes, especially for spark gap inputs -- please be patient!
-If it takes too long (i.e. hangs for a couple of minutes at 2 or 3/5 in the progress bar), please do control + C to end the processing, re-open VIView and please simplify the inputs.
+If it takes too long (i.e. hangs at 2 or 3/5 in the progress bar, or gives an error message above the progress bar), please do control + C to end the processing, re-open VIView and please simplify the inputs.
 There may be too many points, the max time is too long, etc.

 * All loads are constant RC loads and the spark gap voltage threshold is hard-coded to model air -- please feel free to change this in the back-end for other gases